 About Arlington Heights

-Located 25 miles northwest of Chicago, the Village has a highly walkable downtown area, theaters, restaurants, shopping, parks, and recreation.
-It’s no wonder the Village tops the list of the highest-populated villages in the country.
+Located 25 miles northwest of Chicago, the community has a highly-walkable downtown area, theaters, restaurants, shopping, parks, recreation and two commuter train stations.
+It’s no wonder Arlington Heights tops the list of the highest-populated villages in the country.

-Arlington Heights is home to more than 200 restaurants, many situated in its walkable downtown area.
-There is something for every taste from authentic Irish food, tapas, Thai and Italian to pizza, classic burgers, Mexican and sushi.
+Arlington Heights is home to more than 200 restaurants, many situated in its downtown area.
+There is something for every taste from Mexican, Thai and Italian cuisines to tapas, pizza, burgers, and sushi.

-Commuting downtown is a convenient 30-minute trip during rush hour with two Metra stations offering direct access.
-The Village also has direct access to I-90 as well as Route 53, which links to several interstates.
+Commuting downtown is a convenient 30-minute trip with two Metra stations offering direct access to Chicago’s Ogilvie Station.
+The village also has direct access to I-90 as well as Route 53, which links to several interstates.